campfire-digital-services/liferay-sample-verify-ext/README.md

     % ant clean war

-This will build "liferay-sample-lps-37869-ext-A.B.C.D.war" in the Liferay Portal plugins SDK dist folder.
+This will build "liferay-sample-verify-ext-A.B.C.D.war" in the Liferay Portal plugins SDK dist folder.

 NOTE: You will require JDK 1.6+ and Liferay Portal Plugins SDK.